China urges families to keep stocks of daily necessities ahead of winter - Up News Info

 The state planning body has called for the timely replanting of vegetables, urging local governments to support fast-growing produce, according to the report.

-Currently China has about 100 million mu (6.67 million hectares) planted with vegetables, the agriculture ministry has said. ($1 = 6.3999 Chinese yuan) (Reporting by Brenda Goh and Dominique Patton; Editing by Michael Perry and Edwina Gibbs)
+Currently China has about 100 million mu (6.7 million hectares) planted with vegetables, the agriculture ministry has said. ($1 = 6.3999 Chinese yuan) (Reporting by Brenda Goh and Dominique Patton; Editing by Edwina Gibbs)

 Advertisement